Hoffman Family Library

 - Refusing to discontinue use of equipment, such as computers, printers or copy machines, after closing announcements.

-- Physical violence or the threat
+- Physical violence or the threat of physical violence

 - Failing to report and surrender any lost items or money found on Library premises to Library staff